Rolando-Barbella/type-script/README.md

 ### Interfaces

-//Interfaces describe the shape of the value, but don't contains definitions of the properties
+Interfaces describe the shape of the value, but don't contains definitions of the properties

 ```ts
 interface AttackFunction {